Featured post

 It is a nice idea to draw such traditional rangoli designs if you have not tried so far.

-The next lines rangoli is some what different and unique , it starts with a swastik with lines inside.
+The next lines rangoli is somewhat different and unique, it starts with a pattern with lines inside.

 The picture on the left bottom shows the next step.